LogicalTrust/Keychain-Dumper/README.md

     -i: Dump Identities
     -c: Dump Certificates
     -k: Dump Keys
+    -f: Specify a filter (only applies to Generic, and Internet passwords)

 By default passing no option flags is equivalent to running keychain_dumper with the `-gn` flags set.
 The other flags largely allow you to dump additional information related to certificates that are installed on the device.